Get the best deal for your energy

 What is the energy price cap?

-The Energy Price Cap limits the amount consumers pay for each unit of gas and electricity used.
-It also sets a maximum daily standing charge for grid connections.
+The energy price cap sets the maximum amount that suppliers can charge for each unit of gas and electricity.
+It also sets a maximum daily standing charge - this is a fixed daily charge that covers the cost of connecting to the supply.
 Wholesale energy prices, which energy firms pay, determine the cap.

 Should I switch to a fixed-rate tariff?

-Switching energy tariffs or suppliers is a big decision.
+Switching energy tariffs or energy suppliers is a big decision.

 Support with paying your energy bills

-You may qualify for certain benefits to assist in reducing your fuel bills.
-These include:
+You may qualify for certain annual payments aimed at reducing your fuel bills.

 Training session being conducted over virtual call